-Sanofi's 900 job cuts "still too much": minister
+Sanofi's 900 job cuts "still too much" - minister

-PARIS (Reuters) - French drugmaker Sanofi's scaled-back plan to cut 900 jobs in France as part of a reshuffle of its research operations is "still too much," French Industry Minister Arnaud Montebourg said Friday.
+PARIS, Sept 28 (Reuters) - French drugmaker Sanofi's scaled-back plan to cut 900 jobs in France as part of a reshuffle of its research operations is "still too much," French Industry Minister Arnaud Montebourg said Friday.

 Sanofi bowed to government pressure this week and backed off from a more extensive layoff plan that unions had predicted could reach 2,500.